ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 and an authenticated encryption with additional data (AEAD) algorithm.

 This document defines the use of the HPKE with JOSE.
+The specification chooses a specific subset of the HPKE features to use with JOSE.

 --- middle